AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 ### Pico hardware buttons

-If a Raspberry Pi Pico is connected via USB, the application now monitors it with a dedicated background thread.
+If a Raspberry Pi Pico or a compatible microcontroller is connected via USB, the application monitors it with a dedicated background thread.
+Boards using the Raspberry Pi VID ``0x2E8A`` or Adafruit's ``0x239A`` are detected automatically.
 Button `1` returns control to the desktop, `2` selects the laptop and `3` selects the EliteDesk.
 Connection and disconnection events are logged so you can verify detection in the console.

 ### Autostart